elifintizamoglu/FlightSearchApi/src/main/java/com/elifintizam/FlightSearchApi/README.md

 ```bash
   mvnw.cmd clean install
 ```
 and run the project.
-Lastly, you can visit [swagger](http://localhost:8080/swagger-ui/index.html) and try the API.
+While project is running, you can visit [here](http://localhost:8080/swagger-ui/index.html) and try the API.

+## API Usage

 1. [All Operation Paths](#all-operation-paths)
 2. [One Way Flight Search Request Parameters](#one-way-flight-search-request-parameters)